Calculating the shortest path

 Maximum path length: This setting controls how many steps along a potential path the calculation can travel.
 The algorithm identifies increasingly longer paths connecting the selected nodes, up to the specified maximum path length.

 Maximum retrieved records per join: This setting limits the number of records that are returned by each back-end query that extracts entities connecting the selected nodes.
-This roughly translates to the count of selected nodes returned for each saved search or entity identifier that is encountered while detecting paths.
+This roughly translates to the count of selected nodes returned for each entity table or entity identifier that is encountered while detecting paths.

 The shortest path algorithm respects the timeout parameters that are specified in relational properties and the